Umzinto: Etymology

-"Umzinto" is said to be derived from the Zulu "umenzi wezinto", meaning "the kraal [or place] of accomplishment".
+"Umzinto" is said to be derived from the Zulu"umenzi wezinto", meaning "the kraal [or place] of accomplishment".

 According to an urban legend, the town's name derived from a visit by two men, one of whom was named Um.
 On encountering a stream, the men decided to cross it, but Um did not notice the crocodile lurking beneath the surface.
 Subsequently, Um was attacked by the crocodile, and bitten in half.
 "Um's in two!" his friend exclaimed.
 The legend has been ascribed to Jonathan Swift but Swift died in 1745, decades before the British encountered the region.

 History

 The first public company in Natal was established at Umzinto on the 6 July 1846.
-The sugar cane fields on the outskirts of Umzinto are owned and run by Crookes Brothers, a JSE listed company.
+The sugarcane fields on the outskirts of Umzinto are owned & run by The Crookes Brothers, a JSE listed company.
 Umzinto was named the last town in Durban in 1963.

+The town was called "Alexandra County" which was also a collection of other towns such as Park Rynie, Scottburgh, Pennington, & Sezela, during the apartheid-era.

+Geography

+Umzinto lies just inland from the coastal village of Park Rynie, in hilly countryside and to the north of the uMzinto River, after which it is named.
+The nearest settlements to Umzinto include Park Rynie (8 km), Amandawe (10 km), Scottburgh (12 km), Pennington (16 km) and Amahlongwa (16 km).

 Economy

+Today, Umzinto has become a small yet bustling town that serves as a service centre to the surrounding rural communities.
+Typical of many small South African towns, Umzinto has a singular main road, Nelson Mandela Road, that forms the backbone of the town lined by a number of national and local retailers and businesses.

-Today, Umzinto remains an urban town, with not much progress.
-This is due to the Group Areas Act of the previous Apartheid era.
-It was once the home of three large textile mills, namely Alitex, Bally Spinning Mills and MYM Textiles that used to export abroad.
+Umzinto was once the home of three large textile mills, namely Alitex, Bally Spinning Mills and MYM Textiles that used to export abroad.
 Today only one survives and is not as productive as it used to be.
 Consequently, this has affected the economy of Umzinto negatively.